Model View Object Edit

 Subsets

-This panel allows one to view the current object, surface or contour of the model, if one is selected, or just the current point in a scattered point object.
-Current Surface Only or Current Contour Only will show only the current surface or contour in the current object.
-Surface & Other Objects or Contour & Other Objects will show the current surface or contour in the current object, plus all other objects that are turned on.
+This panel allows one to view the current object, Surface or contour of the model, if one is selected, or just the current point in a scattered point object.
+Current Surface Only or Current Contour Only will show only the current Surface or contour in the current object.
+Surface & Other Objects or Contour & Other Objects will show the current Surface or contour in the current object, plus all other objects that are turned on.
 Point & Other Objects is available only when the current object type is scattered points and will show only the current point in the current object, along with all other objects that are turned on.

 Mesh draw